-- (1) The baseline year for our 'Society 2030: Spirit of Progress' goals is 2020 unless otherwise stated.
+(1) The baseline year for our 'Society 2030: Spirit of Progress' goals is 2020 unless otherwise stated.
 For our target to educate 10 million young people, parents and teachers on the dangers of underage drinking the baseline year is 2018.

-Because of the Covid-19 pandemic, in 2020 we did not run a full Your Voice survey.
-Instead we used a pulse survey tool to listen to employees' feedback and learn from their experiences
+(2) Because of the Covid-19 pandemic, in 2020 we did not run a full Your Voice survey.
+Instead we used a pulse survey tool to listen to employees' feedback and learn from their experiences of working during the pandemic.
+We therefore do not have a comparable employee engagement metric for 2020.

-(a) In 2021, we updated the way we measure employee engagement in our Your Voice survey to bring it in line with standard practice.
+(3) In 2021, we updated the way we measure employee engagement in our Your Voice survey to bring it in line with standard practice.
 The 2019 survey results have been restated to reflect the use of the same three questions applied in the 2021-2023 surveys (satisfaction, advocacy and pride).

 (4) In accordance with Diageo's environmental reporting methodologies and, where relevant, WRI/WBCSD GHG Protocol; data for 2019, the baseline year 2020 and for the intervening period up to the end of last financial year has been restated where relevant.